AstunTechnology/ssdidocs/docs/UserDoc_Chap7_Elements.rst

 	data.
 A data resource can be openly accessible (which all INSPIRE data should be), but have restrictions on its use such as licensing, fees, or usage limitations.

-	This element comprises two sub-elements:
+	This element comprises two sub-elements: the 'use constraints' which should be set to *other restrictions*, and 'other constraints' which can be free text or a URL link.

 	**1|** useConstraints- should contain an MD_RestrictionCode element with code list value "otherRestrictions"